SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 * Everything is being developed openly [(github)](https://github.com/HERMES-SOC)

-* Space physics doesnt typically use WCS, so no real need for NDCube
+* Space physics does not typically use WCS, so no real need for NDCube
     * if we want interoperability between in-situ, we need to think about how we develop wcs-driven data conatiners for remote sensing.

 * Steve: someone should maintain a set of package templates that do not necessarily depend on sunpy